medalawii22/medalawii22/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Data and Sofwate at the National Institut of Statistics and Applied Economics.
+🎓 &nbsp;I'm currently studying Data and Software at the National Institut of Statistics and Applied Economics.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>